dwhenson/dwhenson/README.md

 ## 📫 Contact

 Email is the [best way to reach me](mailto:dave.henson@gmail.com).
-I'd love to give you all my social media connections, but I'm not really into all that, so I'm afraid you'll just have to write.
+I'd love to give you all my social media connections, but I'm not really into all that and I don't have any, so I'm afraid you'll just have to write.

 ## Most recent listens 🎵 🎧